-As long as you don’t consume it in excess and combine it with a healthy diet, eating a small amount of chocolate benefits your brain activity
+As long as you don’t consume it in excess and combine it with a healthy diet, eating a small amount of chocolate may improve your brain function.

-Nevertheless, there’s nothing quite like eating chocolate in moderation—and the right kind of chocolate.
+There’s nothing quite like eating chocolate in moderation.
+At least the right kind of chocolate, that is.